3D SCANNING AND PRINTING FAQ'S

-We’ve got some common FAQ’s that might help you decide.
+We’ve got some answers to common questions that might be useful.

-As we’ve said, we use structured light 3D scanning here at Surface Scan but it does come with a few limitations.
+We use structured light 3D scanning here at Surface Scan, but it does come with a few limitations.
 Don’t worry though, we have ways of getting over most issues.

 Need more info?
 Check out our 3D scanning services page.